The Highest Credit Scores Explained

 Good credit scores can influence the kind of credit a lender is willing to dole out, including how favorable the loan terms will be.

-When you are applying for a loan, whether it is a home mortgage, auto loan, or credit card—lenders want to know how risky it will be granting you a loan.
+When you are applying for a loan, whether it is a home mortgage, auto loan, or credit card—lenders want to know how risky it will be to grant you a loan.

-So when someone asks what’s a good credit score, the answer can be different based on who is judging.
+So when someone asks what’s a good credit score, the answer can differ based on who is judging.
 Different lenders will draw from one source but maybe not another.

 FICO® Score Factors: